adligo/taxi.adligo.org/README.txt

 s) the nodes latest to oldest which have transfered this message.
 t) The unique identifier of a browser tab, with in the scope of the actor (Person using a Web Browser) server combination.
-This key should always be present when a Browser sends a TAXI message, and may be present to route a message to a particular browser window when a Handler (internal server) sends a message.
+This key should always be present when a Browser sends a TAXI message, and may be present to route a message to a particular browser window when a Handler (server or internal server) sends a message.
 u) the endpoint users that are expected to receive the WS data.
      Note the character '*' represents all users.